Date/TimeApr 2, 2018 - Jun 11, 2018

 “Should I take an in-person PDC on an online course?”

 My answer is:

-But if you are chomping at the bit for an permaculture education and can’t wait…
+But if you are chomping at the bit for a permaculture education and can’t wait…

 This is the PDC for you.

 I’ve looked through Geoff Lawton’s PDC and it’s great.
-Good information, good communiy, a little heavy on the swale dogma but good context.
+Good information, good community, a little heavy on the swale dogma but good context.

-I’ve also looked through Oregon State University’s PDC and I was blown away at the level of student work, the to the point in depth information that provided and the rigourous assignments and quizes so you wake away KNOWING you know PERMACULTURE.
+I’ve also looked through Oregon State University’s PDC and I was blown away at the level of student work, the to the point in-depth information that provided and the rigorous assignments and quizzes so you walk away KNOWING you know PERMACULTURE.